underscoreio/essential-scala/src/pages/collections/working-with-seq.md

 ### map

 Let's take a common example to start -- suppose we want to double every element of a sequence.
 In Java we would do this using a `for` or a `while` loop.
+However, this requires writing several lines of looping machinery for only one line of actual doubling functionality.

-In Scala we can simply use the `map` method that exists on any type of sequence. `map` takes a function and applies it to every element, creating a sequence containing the results.
+In Scala we can use the `map` method that exists on any type of sequence. `map` takes a function and applies it to every element, creating a sequence of the results.
 To double every element we can write:

 ~~~ scala
 scala> val sequence = Seq(1, 2, 3)